 Email marketing is not dead.
 Were it not an effective strategy, our inboxes wouldn’t be inundated daily with emails from the various businesses we have agreed to receive emails from.
 We want to stay in the know about deals, be the first to hear of sales, or learn of new and interesting industry trends and niche topics.
 Yet, despite our desire to be the first to know, we also get easily annoyed when our inboxes are full of crap.

 So, how do you as a small business owner set up your email marketing for success rather than having your mail chucked into the trash folder?
 Well, first off – you want to provide valuable knowledge and make your message count by standing out from the rest.
-It is possible.
+It is impossible.

 Let us remind you that email marketing is extremely affordable.
 If your campaign bombs, you’re not jeopardizing your marketing budget.
 High spend advertising campaigns using direct mail via print advertising or radio ads can cost a lot of money and when they fail, well it hurts not only your ego but your wallet.